dpareasy/Assignment1/README.md

 This repository contains a ROS package named Assignment1 that includes the following resources:
 * `CMakeList.txt`: File to configure this package;
 * `package.xml`: File to configure this package;
-* `launch/`: Contains the configuration to launch this package
+* `launch/`: Contains the configuration to launch this package;
-        - launch_file.launch: it launches armor server and all the nodes used in this simulation.
+*       launch_file.launch: it launches armor server and all the nodes used in this simulation.